Transition security for employers

-For employment terminations, the objective of change security is to speed up and facilitate the terminated employee's access to a new job.
+For employment terminations, the objective of transition security is to speed up and facilitate the terminated employee's access to a new job.

 If you are an employer within the scope of the Act on Co-operation within Undertakings, you must notify your TE Office of your cooperation negotiations.
 This notification must be made no later than the beginning of the procedure.
 Notice must be given of the negotiations if they could lead to lay-offs or redundancies, regardless of the number of persons affected by the negotiations.